I Don't Fuck with You: Commercial performance

 "I Don't Fuck with You" peaked at number 11 on the US Billboard Hot 100, becoming Big Sean's third highest-charting single on the chart and E-40's second-highest.
 It also marked Big Sean's seventh and E-40's fifth top 20 single.
 As of February 2015, the song has sold 1,268,000 copies in the US.

 Music video

 The official music video, directed by Lawrence Lamont, was released on November 6, 2014.
 It portrays Big Sean as a quarterback during a high school football game, and E-40 as a commentator.
-The song's producers, Kanye West and DJ Mustard, appear in the video, Kanye West appeared as the head coach of the football team, along with Naya Rivera, Fort Minor, The A'z and internet celebrities Simone Shepherd and Khalil Underwood.
+The song's producers, Kanye West and DJ Mustard, appear in the video, Kanye West appeared as the head coach of the football team, along with Naya Rivera, Fort Minor, The A'z and viral stars Simone Shepherd and Khalil Underwood.

 Usage in other media

-The song is featured in the films American Honey, Fist Fight, and Transformers: The Last Knight.
+The song is featured in three films: American Honey, Fist Fight, and Transformers: The Last Knight.